Flatness Guided Test-Time Adaptation for Vision-Language Models: Experiments

 \subsection{Main Results}

-\textbf{Robustness to natural distribution shifts.} We first compare the proposed TLLA with state-of-the-art techniques on ImageNet and its variant OOD datasets.
-The results, presented in Table 1, highlight the superior performance of TLLA across several ImageNet-based OOD datasets.
-Specifically, TLLA outperforms TPT on both the ResNet-50 and ViT-B/16 architectures, boosting OOD accuracy by 5.32\% (43.89\% $\rightarrow$ 49.21\%) and 6.98\% (59.57\% $\rightarrow$ 66.55\%), respectively.
-Moreover, when compared to CoOp+TPT, TLLA shows an average accuracy improvement of 3.46\% (45.75\% $\rightarrow$ 49.21\%) and 4.58\% (61.97\% $\rightarrow$ 66.55\%) for ResNet-50 and ViT-B/16, respectively, on the OOD benchmark.
-Notably, our method consistently outperforms state-of-the-art (SOTA) methods on both architectures, achieving an average accuracy gain of 1.79\% for ResNet-50 and 3.00\% for ViT-B/16.
-These results strongly demonstrate the effectiveness of TLLA in enhancing the out-of-distribution generalization of CLIP across diverse OOD datasets.
+\textbf{Robustness to natural distribution shifts.} We first compare the proposed FGA with prevalent TTA techniques on ImageNet and its variant out-of-domain (OOD) datasets.
+The results, presented in Table \ref{tab:DG}, highlight the superior performance of FGA across several ImageNet-based OOD datasets.
+Notably, even the ablated version of our method, STSS+CoOp, exhibits strong performance, surpassing all previous approaches with an OOD average of 64.60\% and an overall average of 66.48\%.
+We attribute this robustness to the fact that standard SGD training already imbues models with an implicit bias toward flatter minima.
+By explicitly enhancing this geometric property through SAPT, the full FGA algorithm achieves a substantial leap in generalization performance.
+Specifically, when compared to TPT+CoOp, FGA shows an average accuracy improvement of 4.88\% (61.67\% $\rightarrow$ 66.55\%) on the OOD variants.
+Furthermore, our FGA also consistently surpasses other powerful TTA methods (e.g., DiffTPT, C-TPT, ZERO, MTA, and SAR) when they are combined with CoOp.
+It is critical to note that while online TTA methods like SAR benefit from aggregating information across a test data stream, FGA operates in a more challenging single-sample adaptation setting.
+For a fair comparison, we have adapted SAR to the single-sample adaptation setting.
+These superior results of FGA strongly demonstrate its effectiveness in enhancing CLIP's out-of-domain generalization across diverse datasets.

-\textbf{Cross-dataset generalization.} We also observe superior performance of the TLLA compared to state-of-the-art (SOTA) techniques on cross-domain benchmarks (as shown in Table 3).
-Specifically, when using ResNet-50 and CLIP-ViT-B/16 as the backbone networks, TLLA achieves an average accuracy improvement of 1.62\% (59.37\% $\rightarrow$ 60.99\%) and 1.44\% ( 66.46\% $\rightarrow$ 67.90\%) over SOTA methods, respectively.
-These improvements further validate the effectiveness of the TLLA in adapting to diverse datasets during testing.
-This capability is particularly valuable for vision-language models like CLIP, as it enables these models to recognize arbitrary categories in image classification tasks without the need for additional training.
+\textbf{Cross-dataset generalization.} We also observe superior performance of the FGA in evaluating cross-dataset generalization from ImageNet to various fine-grained classification benchmarks.
+Based on the comprehensive results presented in Table 2, the proposed FGA method demonstrates superior overall performance, achieving the highest average accuracy of 67.60\% and attaining top-tier results on 6 out of 10 datasets, including a notably strong performance on Caltech101 (96.96\%).
+Furthermore, FGA (67.60\%) achieves an average accuracy improvement of 1.94\% over the powerful baseline TPT+CoOp (65.66\%).
+It also exhibits superior performance over the combinations of TTA methods (like TPT and ZERO) and different tuning methods (CoOp and MaPLe).
+Please note that due to the significant difference in TTA settings, it is not imperative to expect single-sample TTA methods to surpass online TTA methods like TDA.
+Overall, these superior results further validate its effectiveness in adapting to diverse datasets during testing.
+It is particularly valuable for VLMs like CLIP, as it enables models to recognize more fine-grained categories in image classification without the need for additional training.